-Let’s explore what the Paleo diet is, what it isn’t and what research says.
+Let’s explore what the Paleo diet is, what it isn’t and what research says about the diet.

 Caveman Cuisine: What is the Paleo Diet?

-The Paleo diet refers to a dietary lifestyle that is meant to be similar to the way people ate during the Paleolithic era, which was the earlier part of the Stone Age that began about 2.5 million years ago.
-This was a time before organized farming and one in which survival depended on hunting, gathering and other primal skills.
-Modern interpretation of the Paleo diet varies, but generally includes grass-fed meat, eggs, lots of vegetables and some fruits, nuts and healthy fats.
+The Paleo diet refers to a dietary lifestyle similar to the way people ate during the Paleolithic era which was the earlier part of the Stone Age that began about 2.5 million years ago. (x) It was a time before organized farming and survival depended on hunting, gathering and other primal skills.
+The modern interpretation of the Paleo diet varies but generally includes grass-fed meat, eggs, lots of vegetables and some fruits, nuts and healthy fats.

-So what did cavemen eat?
-The reality is that the versions of meat, vegetables, fruits, nuts and other foods that people in the Paleolithic era ate were different than what is available to us now.
-Animals were much leaner and fruits and vegetables were small and often inedible.
-Only after the organization of villages and the advent of farming practices about 10,000 years ago (around the time of the Neolithic period) did we start to cultivate meat, vegetables, fruits and nuts that resemble what we have today (x).
+So what did cave dwellers eat?
+The reality is that the versions of meat, vegetables, fruits, nuts and other foods that people in the Paleolithic era ate were different from what is available to us now.
+Animals were much leaner, and fruits and vegetables were small and often inedible.
+Only after the organization of villages and the advent of farming practices about 10,000 years ago (around the Neolithic period) did we cultivate meat, vegetables, fruits and nuts that resemble what we have today. (x)

 But cavemen died in their 20s, right?
 Why would we want to eat like them?
-We could go down the internet rabbit hole of arguments about the actual lifespan of people during that time and whether or not their cause of death was related to diet or because they were eaten by tigers.
+We could go down the internet rabbit hole of arguments about the actual lifespan of people during that time and whether or not their cause of death related to diet or because tigers ate them.
 However, a more relevant question might be, “Is this lifestyle healthy for me at this time?”

 What’s on the Paleo Diet Menu?